Vildanio/copyrs/README.md

 **Please note that the library does not currently support:**
 - Linux's "primary" clipboard.
 - Formats other than text (however it can be easily solved).

-Additionally, the macOS and Windows implementations have not undergone thorough testing, and it's uncertain whether they compile successfully.

 ### Example